• Skip to main content

 Since these newborn reflexes are innate and involuntary, they gradually disappear as the baby matures.

-Moro (or startle) reflex: this reflex that occurs when a baby is moved abruptly usually disappears by around 6 months old.
+Moro (or startle) reflex: This reflex, which occurs when a baby is moved abruptly, usually disappears by around 6 months old.
 Once this reflex disappears, babies typically don’t startle themselves awake when sleeping as easily.
-Many times swaddling a baby is less necessarily once this reflex subsides.
+Many times, swaddling a baby is less necessary once this reflex subsides.

-Stepping reflex: although this reflex is based in our body’s primitive walking motion, it disappears by about 2 months of age.
+Stepping reflex: Although this reflex is based on our body’s primitive walking motion, it disappears by about 2 months of age.
 Generally, it doesn’t return until the baby gets ready to walk at about 12 months of age.

-Rooting reflex: this reflex is necessary for the baby to learn to nurse.
+Rooting reflex: This reflex is necessary for the baby to learn to nurse.
 It usually disappears around 4 months of age.
-By this time, the baby can move his/her head more voluntarily in position for nursing.
+By this time, the baby can move their head more voluntarily in a position for nursing.

-Babinski reflex: although the origin of this reflex is unknown, it usually disappears by about 2 years of age.
+Babinski reflex: Although the origin of this reflex is unknown, it usually disappears by about 2 years of age.
 It can, however, disappear much earlier (as early as 12 months).
-It’s important to note that the presence of this reflex in individuals over 2 years of age can be the sign of a nervous system problem.
+It’s important to note that the presence of this reflex in individuals over 2 years of age can be a sign of a nervous system problem.

-Palmar reflex: this strong grasping reflex is often seen in newborn photos.
+Palmar reflex: This strong grasping reflex is often seen in newborn photos.
 However, by about 6 months of age, it has disappeared.
-By that point, babies are able to control their hands with a bit more control.
+By that point, babies can move their hands with a bit more control.

 Reader Interactions